microsoft/MixedRealityToolkit-Unity/Documentation/VisualThemes.md

 ## End-to-end example

-Extending off of the custom Theme engine defined in the earlier section, the code example below demonstrates how to control this theme at runtime.
+Extending off of the custom Theme Engine defined in the earlier section, the code example below demonstrates how to control this theme at runtime.
 In particular, how to set the current state on the theme so the MeshRenderer visibility is updated appropriately.

 > [!NOTE]
-> `theme.OnUpdate(state,force)` should generally be called in the Update() method to support Theme engines that utilize easing/lerping between values.
+> `theme.OnUpdate(state,force)` should generally be called in the Update() method to support Theme Engines that utilize easing/lerping between values.

 ```csharp
 using Microsoft.MixedReality.Toolkit.UI;